BioThe Origin of HLI's Success

 Edward Halpin Paves the Way for Results that Last

-In 2018 Ed Halpin created Halpin Leadership Industries (HLI) Inc. which is a leadership consulting company that focuses on improving overall leadership behaviors so as to help teams reach new levels of performance and engagement.
-Ed serves as Owner and CEO of HLI Inc.
+In 2018 Ed Halpin created Halpin Leadership Industries (HLI), which is a leadership consulting business that focuses on improving overall leadership behaviors so as to help teams reach new levels of performance and engagement.
+Ed serves as Owner of HLI.

-Prior to becoming CEO of HLI, Ed served as Senior Vice President, Generation and Chief Nuclear Officer (CNO) for Pacific Gas and Electric Company (PG&E-Retired December 2017).
+Prior to starting HLI, Ed served as Senior Vice President, Generation and Chief Nuclear Officer (CNO) for Pacific Gas and Electric Company (PG&E-Retired December 2017).
 In this role, Ed was responsible for overall strategic direction and leading upwards of 3,000 employees who were focused on the safe, reliable and affordable operation of all sources of PG&E owned generation.

 Ed was also Chairman of the Board, South Texas Project Nuclear Operating Company (STP-Retired March 2012), for whom he served as President, Chief Executive Officer and CNO.
 Prior to joining STP, he served as an officer in the U.S. Navy’s Nuclear Power Submarine Service.